JanDotNet/ThinkSharp.ObjectStorage/README.md

         .AddFileLocation("c:\\Temp\\file.xml")
         .AddEmbeddedResource("pathToEmbeddedResource")

-The example above create a storage that serializes the object ```Person``` using the .net's ```XmlSerializer```.
+The example above creates a storage that serializes the object ```Person``` using the .Net's ```XmlSerializer```.
 The storage has 3 locations:
 * The in memory location reads or writes the serialized content (zipped and encrypted in the case above) as byte array to a dictionary with the storage's name as key.
 Therfore another instance of the storage can be used to read the in memory content.
 * The file location reads or writes the serialized content from / to the specified file.
 * The embedded resource location reads the content from the specified embedded resource.
 If the embedded resource is not in the same assembly as the ```Person``` class, it is possible to specifie another assembly.

-Calling ```storage.Load()``` for the storage created above does the following:
+Calling ```storage.Load()``` ...
-* It checks if there is serialized content for the storage in memory
+* ... checks if there is serialized content for the storage in memory and returns it
-* If not, it checks if the is a file with the specified content
+* ... if not, it checks if the file exitsts and returns it's content
-* if not, it loads the content from the embedded resource.
+* ... if not, it loads the content from the embedded resource.

-Calling ```storage.Save(new Person {FirstName = "Hans", LastName = "Meier")``` for the storage above does the following:
+Calling ```storage.Save(new Person {FirstName = "Hans", LastName = "Meier")``` ...
-* It writes the serialized, zipped and encrypted person object to the in memory location
+* ... writes the serialized, zipped and encrypted object to the in memory location
-* It writes the serialied person object to the specified file
+* ... writes the serialied object to the specified file
-* The embedded resource is read-only and will be ignored
+* ... doesn't write the serialized object to the embedded resource because it is read-only

 ### Extendability